Is it unusual in your world to see a woman wearing a cross around her neck?

 “Why?
 Are you some sort of Catholic?”

 I grew up in San Pedro, California, the port of Los Angeles and home to many Mediterranean immigrant fishermen.
-The Catholics in our town (that was me as a child) had two large Catholic churches to choose from: Mary Star of the Sea or Holy Trinity.
-Women always wore small gold crucifixes around their necks when I was growing up; I thought it was a badge of adulthood.
+Many women wore small gold crucifixes around their necks when I was growing up; I thought it was a badge of adulthood.

-My own mother, a native of Milazzo, Sicily, wore a small gold saint’s medal around her neck as long as I could remember.
+My own mother, a native of Milazzo, Sicily, wore a small gold saint’s medal as long as I could remember.
 She never took it off–her godmother had given it to her at birth.

 Somehow, I never got a fine gold necklace like my mother and countless friends wore.
-(I didn’t get my ears pierced at birth, either.
-My mother was a modern Americanized woman).
 So, when I became a Christian as a teenager, I bought myself a cross necklace, latched it around my neck and never took it off.

 Until it broke or I lost it, and then I bought a new one.